-Inventory Reports give high-level statistics for source file types in the current workspace: number of files of each type, whether verified, number of lines of code (verified files only), and the like.
+Inventory Reports give high-level statistics for source file types in the current workspace: number of files of each type, whether verified, number of lines of source code (verified files only), and the like.
 To generate an Inventory Report, choose Prepare > Inventory Report.
+The table below describes the columns in the Inventory Report.